Joeboy/pixperiments/pitracker/README.rst

 Things to do:
 -------------
- * Under linux, the pwm seems to be driven from a much faster clock ('plla') than the one I'm using, which would allow for much better quality audio.
-I can't work out how to make it work with plla though, so we're stuck with ear-shreddingly bad audio for now.
  * Read hardware MIDI input.
 We have uarts so shouldn't be too hard.
 I predict the main challenge will be digging out the obsolescent hardware.
  * Play MIDI files from the SD card, rather than linking them into the kernel.